The Scott model of PCF in univalent type theory: Semidecidable propositions and PCF terms of base type

-In this section we prove \cref{indexedWtypedeceq'}.
-The proof is quite technical and may be skipped by readers only interested in the application.

-We establish \cref{indexedWtypedeceq'} as a corollary from another result, namely \cref{indexedWtypedeceq} below.
-This result seems to have been first established by Jasper Hugunin, who reported on it in a post on the Homotopy Type Theory mailing list \cite{HuguninMail2017}.
-Our proof of \cref{indexedWtypedeceq} is a simplified written-up account of Hugunin's Coq code \cite[\texttt{FiberProperties.v}]{Hugunin2017}.
+In this section we prove Theorem~\ref{indexedWtypedeceq'} by deriving it as a corollary of another result, namely Theorem~\ref{indexedWtypedeceq} below.
+This result seems to have been first established by Jasper Hugunin, who reported on it in a post on the Homotopy Type Theory mailing list~\cite{HuguninMail2017}.
+Our proof of Theorem~\ref{indexedWtypedeceq} is a simplified written-up account of Hugunin's Coq code \cite[\texttt{FiberProperties.v}]{Hugunin2017}.